The Western Ghats

 Welcome to the lush Western Ghats, some of the most welcome heat relief in India.
 Rising like an impassable bulwark of evergreen and deciduous tangle from north of Mumbai to the tip of Tamil Nadu, the World Heritage–listed Ghats (with an average elevation of 915m) contain 27% of India’s flowering plants and an incredible array of endemic wildlife.

 Welcome to (more or less) the geographic centre of Tamil Nadu.
-Tiruchirappalli, universally known as Trichy or Tiruchi, isn’t just a travel junction; it also mixes up a heaving bazaar with some major must-see temples.
+Tiruchirappalli, universally called Trichy or Tiruchi, isn’t just a travel junction: it also mixes up a heaving bazaar with some major temples.
 It's a huge, crowded, busy city, and the fact that most hotels are clumped together around the big bus station isn't exactly a plus point.

 Kanyakumari (Cape Comorin)